norakytt/pypsa-earth-bo/README.md

 Changes in the config.yaml-file and the model should remain as in this repository.

-Before each scenario run, the `networks/` folder should be cleared.
+Before generating a new network, ensure that the `networks/` folder is cleared.
+PyPSA‑Earth regenerates all required files during the `solve_all_networks` step.

 Then run:

 ```bash
 snakemake -j1 solve_all_networks